kubernetes/enhancements/keps/sig-cli/3659-kubectl-apply-prune/README.md

 # Optional commands follow:

 # Extension command to verify correspondence of annotations
-kubectl apply verify-apply-set myset -n foo
+kubectl apply verify-applyset configmap/myset -n foo

-# Extension command to verify correspondence of annotations (scoped to a namespace)
+# Extension command to verify all ApplySets in the cluster
-kubectl apply verify-apply-set verticalpodautoscalers.autoscaling.k8s.io/tracker -n foo
+kubectl apply verify-applyset

 # Extension command to fix correspondence of annotations
-kubectl apply verify-apply-set myset -n foo --fix
+kubectl apply verify-applyset myset -n foo --fix

 # Extension command to list objects in namespace
-kubectl apply list-objects -n ns1 –applyset=set1
+kubectl apply view-applyset myset -n ns1
 ```

 We intend to treat the flag and any subcommands as alpha commands initially.
 During alpha, users will need to set an environment variable (e.g. KUBECTL_APPLYSET_ALPHA) to make the flag available.

 Commands will verify that the value of `applyset.k8s.io/tooling` has the `kubectl/` prefix before making any mutation, failing with an error if the annotation is present with any other value.
 It will set this label to `kubectl/vX.XX` (e.g. kubectl/v1.27) when creating/adopting resources as parent objects and update the semver as needed.
 At least initially, a missing tooling label or blank label value will also be considered an error, though this is not strictly required by the proposed spec and could be relaxed in the future.
-We may implement a `--force` flag, but this would likely be logically equivalent in outcome to a full applyset deletion and recreation, though with the potential (but not the guarantee) to be less disruptive.
+We may implement a `--force` flag, but this would likely be logically equivalent in outcome to a full ApplySet deletion and recreation, though with the potential (but not the guarantee) to be less disruptive.

-When `--apply-set=<name>` is used (with no GVR), kubectl will automatically default the GVR to "secret", and will use server-side apply to create or update a Secret by that name in the targeted namespace, with the labels/annotations described here.
+When `--applyset=<name>` is used (with no GVR), kubectl will automatically default the GVR to "secret", and will use server-side apply to create or update a Secret by that name in the targeted namespace, with the labels/annotations described here.
 If no namespace is specified, this is an error.
 Secret creation will happen at the beginning of the pruning phase rather than during the main apply operation.
 Server-side apply (SSA) will be used to create the Secret even if the main operation used client-side apply, and conflict forcing will be disabled regardless of its status on the main operation.
 Taking over an existing Secret is allowed, as long as it does not have any conflicting fields (no special criteria vs subsequent operations).

-Since there is no obvious choice for a cluster-scoped built-in resource that could be similarly chosen as the default applyset kind, we will allow the kind to optionally be specified in the `--apply-set` flag itself: `--applyset=mykind.v1.mygroup/name`.
+Since there is no obvious choice for a cluster-scoped built-in resource that could be similarly chosen as the default ApplySet kind, we will allow the kind to optionally be specified in the `--applyset` flag itself: `--applyset=mykind.v1.mygroup/name`.
 This is the same format used by `kubectl get`.
 When a GVR is specified in this manner, kubectl will look up the referenced object and attempt to use it as the parent (using SSA as described above for the Secret case).
 The referenced object MUST already exist on the cluster by the time the pruning phase begins (it may be created by the main apply operation), as it is not possible for kubectl to sanely construct arbitrary object types from scratch.

-In future, we may support a applyset object being provided as part of the input resources.
-For example, if the input resources contain an object with the `applyset.k8s.io/id=<id>` label, this could be interpreted as the parent, and the `--apply-set` flag could be made optional.
+In future, we may support a ApplySet object being provided as part of the input resources.
+For example, if the input resources contain an object with the `applyset.k8s.io/id=<id>` label, this could be interpreted as the parent, and the `--applyset` flag could be made optional.
 However, this adds complexity and has potential downsides and edge cases to handle (e.g. multiple labelled objects), so we will do so in response to user feedback, if at all.

-When pruning with `--apply-set`, kubectl will delete objects that are labeled as part of the applyset of objects, but are not in the list of objects being applied.
+When pruning with `--applyset`, kubectl will delete objects that are labeled as part of the ApplySet of objects, but are not in the list of objects being applied.
 We expect to reuse the existing prune logic and behavior here, except that we will select objects differently (although as existing prune is also based on label selection, we may be able to reuse the bulk of the label-selection logic also).
-Dry-run will be supported, as will `kubectl diff --prune --apply-set=id`.
+Dry-run will be supported, as will `kubectl diff --prune --applyset=id`.

 The `--prune` flag will continue to be required for all pruning operations to ensure communication of intent for this destructive feature.
-The `--apply-set` flag has no meaning on its own and specifying it without `--prune` is an error.
+The `--applyset` flag has no meaning on its own and specifying it without `--prune` is an error.
 We will not support any of the scoping flags used by the previous pruning feature, that is, `--prune-allowlist`, `-l/--selector` and `--all`.
-These are considered conflicting pruning "modes", and specifying them alongside `--apply-set` will fail flag validation.
+These are considered conflicting pruning "modes", and specifying them alongside `--applyset` will fail flag validation.
 Our goal is to support the existing safe workflows, not the full permutations of all flags.
 The allowlist function in particular should be redundant with our improved discovery.
 What meaning the label selector flag would have if allowed is unclear, and we will need to collaborate with kubectl users to understand their true intent if there is demand for compatibility with that flag.

 The `--namespace` flag will be required when using any namespaced parent, including the default Secret.
-Because that flag throws a mismatch error when the set contains resources with heterogeneous namespaces, this limits the scope of applyset-based pruning in kubectl specifically beyond what the spec proposed strictly requires.
-Specifically, in kubectl, applysets spanning multiple namespaces MUST use a cluster-scoped parent object.
-We believe this limitation is reasonable and encourages best practices, but we could consider relaxing this position (e.g. using the applyset-in-input option described above) based on user feedback.
+Because that flag throws a mismatch error when the set contains resources with heterogeneous namespaces, this limits the scope of ApplySet-based pruning in kubectl specifically beyond what the spec proposed strictly requires.
+Specifically, in kubectl, ApplySets spanning multiple namespaces MUST use a cluster-scoped parent object.
+We believe this limitation is reasonable and encourages best practices, but we could consider relaxing this position (e.g. using the ApplySet-in-input option described above) based on user feedback.
 When applicable, kubectl will ensure that all "visited" namespaces (as defined in the current operational code) are named by the sum of the parent's own namespace (if any) and the `applyset.k8s.io/additional-namespaces` annotation.

-We will detect “overlapping” applysets where objects already have a different applyset label, and initially treat this
+We will detect “overlapping” ApplySets where objects already have a different ApplySet label, and initially treat this
 an error.
 During implementation of the alpha we will explore to what extent we can
 optimize this overlap discovery, particularly in conjunction with
 server-side-apply which does not require an object read before applying.